hist3907b-winter2015/module4-holes/exercises.md

 What would an interactive map visualization of your data do to how you tell the story?
 Sketch out some ideas in your notebook.

+(*further reading* Here's a nice piece on using [Tilemill](https://medium.com/@ArianKatsimbras/tilemill-c886a3ccba6a) by Arian Katsimbras to make beautiful maps.)

 ----

 ## exercise 9